 The founder of Prestige Food Trucks, Jeremy Adams gave us a fascinating insight into how a typical purchase procedure goes.
 Although a lot more communication is involved in the buying process than is described.
 The five steps below provide an overview of the procedure.

 (iv) Food Truck Size

 The typical food truck is about 16 feet in length and seven feet wide, however, they can vary between 10 and 26 feet according to their needs.
 Be sure to select the right vehicle to accommodate your kitchen layout, ingredients storage needs, as well as staff members.

 Once you’ve determined your requirements, determine whether your portable food service requires food trucks, a food trailer, or a food truck.
 Certain businesses can convert everything from step vans and sprinter vans to RVs and passenger vans into fully functional food trucks.

 (v) Food Truck Fuel

-Choose whether you’d like to choose gasoline or diesel-powered food truck.
-There are numerous pros and cons for both which is why it boils to personal preference.
-The majority of food truck owners opt for diesel engines to power their trucks However, you need to be ready for that higher initial cost.
+Choose whether you’d like to choose a gasoline or diesel-powered food truck.
+There are numerous pros and cons for both which is why it boils down to personal preference.
+Most food truck owners opt for diesel engines to power their trucks However, you need to be ready for that higher initial cost.

 While gasoline is less expensive in comparison to diesel, it is able to provide higher fuel efficiency.
-The gas engines run more quietly and possess an unnoticeable odor while diesel engines offer unbeatable performance.
+Gas engines run more quietly and possess an unnoticeable odor while diesel engines offer unbeatable performance.
 If it is maintained correctly the diesel engine will be used for up to 300,000 miles.